billthefarmer/editor/README.md

 ![Editor](https://github.com/billthefarmer/billthefarmer.github.io/raw/master/images/Editor.png)

-This is a very simple text editor which announces it's presence by declaring the ability to handle ant sort of text file.
+This is a very simple text editor which announces it's presence by declaring the ability to handle any sort of text file.
 There is no icon in the launcher.
 If you touch a text file in a file manager you will be offered the option of using this editor along with whatever other apps you have installed that can show a text file.